 Currently, Anne Hill International School offers both Vietnamese and Mandarin as additional second language and culture courses.
 More language options will be added in the future.
 Mandarin is offered at both preschool and primary school level while Vietnamese Language & Culture (VLC) will start at primary school level.
 It is compulsory for Vietnamese students to learn VLC in primary.

 Vietnamese Language & Culture (separate classes for Vietnamese and Non-Vietnamese)

 Anne Hill International School is following YCT (Youth Chinese Test) standards, which is the International Benchmark for the study of Mandarin for children.
 Anne Hill International School’s teaching resources and teaching methodology focus on listening, speaking, reading, writing and hanyu pinyin (汉语拼音), with children of lower year grade focusing more on listening, speaking and reading.

 Students are introduced to everyday spoken Chinese and the simplified forms of Chinese characters.
 The characters are used in pinyin to reinforce listening, speaking, reading, and writing skills.
 Lesson topics include introduction to Pinyin, greetings, numbers, proper way of inquiring a person’s age and talking about family and personal belongings.
 Cultural knowledge related to lesson topics is also introduced.

-Co-curricular Activities are part of the holistic education, which enable students to discover their interest and talents while developing values and competencies that will prepare them for the future.
+Co-curricular Activities (CCAs) are part of the holistic education, which enable students to discover their interest and talents while developing values and competencies that will prepare them for the future.

-These programmes – either incorporated in class activities or provided as after school activities – include:
+These programmes are either incorporated in class activities or provided as fee-paying after school activities, for example: